 Mercury is the most cratered planet in our Solar System.

-Mercury has a dark gray, rocky surface which is covered with a thick layer of dust.
+Mercury has a dark gray rocky surface, which is covered in a thick layer of dust.

 If you were to stand on Mercury’s surface, the Sun would appear about three times larger in the sky than it does from Earth.